AWS Multi-Region Proxy Deployment | Teleport

 - All required Teleport components can be provisioned within the AWS ecosystem.

-- Using load balancers for the Proxy and Auth Services allows for increased availability during Teleport cluster upgrades.
+- Using load balancers for the Proxy Service and Auth Service allows for increased availability during Teleport cluster upgrades.

 Disadvantages of this deployment architecture